Battle of Brunanburh 937AD

 Constantine II, King of Scotland.

 In 937 AD this newly formed Celtic/Norse army began marching south into England, seeking battle against Athelstan.
 At the same time, and in no doubt due to years of previous alliance building, Athelstan was able to bring together the Anglo Saxon noblemen and armies with relative ease.
-It was in the summer of 937 that the two armies met at Brunanburh for what was to be one of the bloodiest battles ever held on British soil, as detailed in the Anglo-Saxon Chronicles:
+It was in the summer of 937 that the two armies met at Brunanburh for what was to be one of the bloodiest battles ever held on British soil, as detailed in the Anglo-Saxon Chronicle:

 “If we beat them, we will have won eternal glory for the rest of our lives and for our kin.”

-Marshall, Earl of Pembroke
+Marshal, Earl of Pembroke

 “Five kings lay on the field of battle, in bloom of youth, pierced with swords.
 So seven eke of the earls of Anlaf; and of the ship's-crew unnumber'd crowds.”

-Marshall, Earl of Pembroke
+Marshal, Earl of Pembroke

 bloodied viking warriors

-We do know however that the Celtic/Norse army dug themselves into the battle field with timber-fortified trenches, although these defences were quickly overrun.
+We do know however that the Celtic/Norse army dug themselves into the battlefield with timber-fortified trenches, although these defences were quickly overrun.
 What is also interesting, albeit hotly debated, is that the Battle of Brunanbruh may well have been the first instance of a British Army ever using cavalry in battle, although this has yet to be indisputably proven.

 “No slaughter yet was greater made e`er in this island, of people slain, before this same, with the edge of the sword.”

-Marshall, Earl of Pembroke
+Marshal, Earl of Pembroke

 What is known is that Athelstan and the Anglo-Saxon armies had sealed victory, securing the northern borders of England and containing the Celts to the west.
+The English had also paid a heavy price for their victory; two of Aethelstan’s cousins had been slain, along with two bishops and what the Annals of Ulster described as ‘a multitude’ of lesser men.

 Perhaps even more importantly, Athelstan had united the two major Anglo-Saxon kingdoms of Wessex and Mercia, thus creating a single and unified England, a nation that has remained until this very day.

 Published: 25th November 2014.
+Edited: 24th August 2025.

 Next article